 The Origin of the Tea Party Movement and its Ideology

-The Tea Party is today a conservative nativist protectionist populist movement, similar to the past Know-Nothing, pro-gold Gilded Age, Hoover Republican, and States’ Rights movements in America.
+The modern Tea Party is a progressively conservative nativist protectionist populist movement that represent a response to globalism and progressive social liberalism.
+They are similar to the past Know-Nothing, pro-gold Gilded Age, Hoover Anti-Communist Republican, America First, and States’ Rights movements in America.

 The Tea Party is many things, including an inescapably human and American sentiment found in many eras (especially those that saw financial insecurity, an influx of immigration, or an excess of state power), but there are a few things it is not.